FALL FY 18 PROGRAM ANNOUNCEMENT

 In addition to the award, TAP awardees will receive non-material support, such as referral to USTAR’s partner networks, to assist in achieving technical and business milestones with the goal of commercial success.

-- Company must be Utah-based.
+- Company must be Utah-based; i.e. maintain its principal place of business in Utah.
 To be considered Utah-based, a company must:

 - Be registered with the Utah Division of Corporations as an active for-profit business entity in good standing